MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 bandsHandleiBands handle

-0Upper band
+1Upper band

 0Latest bar

-You can then read the result like this.
+You can read the result as follows.

 double upper = upperBand[0];